browserengineering/book/book/browsersandweb.md

 computing.
-But just as fascinating is that this critical software is all built on a few simple, yet revolutionary, concepts that add up to a vision of the future of computing and information: open, universal and decentralized computing; thedeclarative document model for describing a UI; stateless applications with progressive enhancement; hyperlinks; and the User Agen concept[^3].
+But just as fascinating is that this critical software is all built on a few simple, yet revolutionary, concepts that add up to a vision of the future of computing and information: open, universal and decentralized computing; declarative document models for describing UIs; stateless applications with progressive enhancement; hyperlinks; and the User Agen concept[^3].
 While these concepts are easy to state now that we have put them together, they came into existence only over time, through a sequence of